Geoffrey Roberts: Early life and career

+He was promoted to Professor of History at UCC in 2005.
+He was a Fulbright Scholar at Harvard University in the same year and a senior research fellow at the Norwegian Nobel Institute in Oslo in 2008.
+He served as Head of UCC's School of History from 2009 to 2014, then as Deputy Registrar and Dean of Graduate Studies in 2017–2018.

-A commentator on history and current affairs, Roberts has been a regular speaker in Britain, Ireland, Russia, and the United States and a contributor to the History News Service.
+A commentator on history and current affairs, Roberts has been a regular speaker in Britain, Ireland, Russia and the United States, and a contributor to the History News Service.
+Between 2011 and 2014 he was an opinion writer for the Irish Examiner.
 He has appeared on radio and television and has acted as an historical consultant for documentary series such as Simon Berthon's Warlords, which was broadcast in 2005 on Channel 4.
-Academic awards won by Roberts include a Fulbright Scholarship to Harvard University and a Government of Ireland Senior Research Fellowship.

 In 2013, the Society for Military History awarded the Distinguished Book Award to his Stalin's General: The Life of Georgy Zhukov (2012), a work which Jonathan Yardley for The Washington Post described as "what is likely to stand for some time as the most comprehensive biography of Zhukov."

 In 2015, Roberts' Stalin's Wars: From World War to Cold War, 1939–1953, which was first published in 2006 by Yale University Press, was apparently banned from Sorbonne University because of alleged neutrality issue after an online petition asked the university to stock the French version of the work.
 Roberts was surprised by it, and commented, "It's never happened before.
 It's a work of scholarship.
 It has some very strong opinions, not everyone agrees with it, but to characterise it the way they've characterised it is completely wrong....
 There can be no reason for an academic library to prohibit the purchase of Les Guerres de Staline, except political prejudice."

+Roberts was elected a Member of the Royal Irish Academy in March 2016.